An intranet that works. What content do employees read?

 📢 Tip: It is worth implementing tools to support the workflow of content updates, such as recertification functions.

-Conclusion: good structure and systematic content refreshing is an investment that brings long-term benefits.
+Conclusion: a good structure and systematic content refresh are investments that bring long-term benefits.

 Figure 3.
 Content update reminder